For showtimes, click here.

 The studio also ran into difficulties with the script.
 In order to appease the censors, the musical’s controversial material had to be altered.
 By the time the project was ready, Hayworth’s role changed.
-She would now play the “older woman” – a part which Marlene Dietrich, Barbara Stanwyck, Ethel Merman, and Mary Martin were considered for.
-Playing the younger woman was now Kim Novak.
+Originally, she was supposed to play Linda English, a role which Kim Novak received.
+Instead, Hayworth would now play the “older woman” – a part which Marlene Dietrich, Barbara Stanwyck, Ethel Merman, and Mary Martin were considered for.

-Frank Sinatra filled the shoes of Kelly.
-Interestingly though, the studio had considered Marlon Brando, Kirk Douglas, and Jack Lemmon for the part.
+Since the two studio never came to an agreement, Frank Sinatra filled Gene Kelly's shoes.
+Interestingly though, the studio had also considered Marlon Brando, Kirk Douglas, and Jack Lemmon for the part.

 Director George Sidney said, “Sinatra and I… got on wonderfully.
 We had great times together.
 When he came in, he had complete concentration.
 When he’s in that scene, you could shoot a gun off [and] he wouldn’t hear it.”

-At first, Cohn worried about billing though.
+With casting ironed out, Cohn worried about billing.
 After all, Sinatra was “hot” due to his singing career and his Academy Award recognition for From Here to Eternity.

 But Frank didn’t mind being billed after the studio’s big star, making it Hayworth-Sinatra-Novak.

 He told Cohn, “I don’t mind being in the middle of that sandwich.”